usaidpeerzada/auth-ez/README.md

 6. enableLogs: Enable logging (optional).
 7. enableRefreshToken: To enable refresh token functionality.
 8. refreshTokenOptions: Options for refresh token (check example below).
+9. rateLimitOptions: Default rate limit options has 10 allowed requests and 15 minutes of request lock, you can customize it.

 ## Email